Vigilantes in fiction: The (anti)hero in comics

 Blade

-The character has been adapted into three movies, featuring Wesley Snipes as Blade.
-In the Marvel Cinematic Universe, Mahershala Ali will portray this iconic vigilante.
+The character’s story has been adapted into a trilogy of films, with Wesley Snipes portraying Blade.
+Mahershala Ali will play the iconic Marvel vigilante.

 Buy Wicked Justice